What is the Data Vortex® Switch?

-The Data Vortex switch is an implementation independent self-routing dynamical system that eliminates the setting problem and is scalable due to small packets in a congestion-free network.
+The Data Vortex® switch is neither a mesh, nor a crossbar, nor a torus, nor a ring.
+Rather, it is an implementation independent self-routing dynamical system that eliminates the setting problem and is scalable due to small packets in a congestion-free network.
 It is not possible to achieve this using a crossbar-based network.
 The Data Vortex solution solves this problem by enabling a scalable, fine-grained parallel computer with high bandwidth, and low latency.

 Where can the Data Vortex play?

 The Data Vortex topology can be implemented across multiple verticals within the ever-changing high-end, I.T. landscape.
-Experts across industry and academia have identified such areas as:
+Experts across industry, government, and academia have identified such areas as:

 - High Performance Computing